pbmacintyre/RCCP_free/readme.txt

 * Initial version
 = 1.4 =
-* Added in the Team Messaging (Glip) API / embedded tool == Upgrade Notice ==
+* Added in the Team Messaging (Glip) API / embedded tool = 1.4.2 =
+* Updated User Guide with Appendix A - Guide to create app on RingCentral Developers site.
+== Upgrade Notice ==
 == Contribute ==
 If you find this useful and if you want to contribute, here are some ways: